-The following is a description of the material terms of our amended and restated articles of association.
-The following descriptions of share capital and provisions of our amended and restated articles of association are summaries and are qualified by reference to our amended and restated articles of association, a copy of which is filed with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
+The following is a description of the material terms of our amended and restated articles of association as they will be in effect upon the closing of this offering.
+The following descriptions of share capital and provisions of our amended and restated articles of association to be effective upon the closing of this offering are summaries and are qualified by reference to our amended and restated articles of association to be effective upon the closing of this offering, a copy of which is filed with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
+The description of the ordinary shares reflects changes to our capital structure that will occur upon the closing of this offering.